Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 The state with the Great Salt Lake, Utah, is home to many species of wild birds.
 Some of these species live in Utah all year, others are migratory and only spend the summer or winter in the state.
 In this article, we’re going to take a look at 24 of the most common backyard birds in Utah and learn a little about each species.

-After that I’ll show you how to attract them to your yard, give you a crash course in the 10 different types of bird feeders you can use.
+After that, I’ll show you how to attract them to your yard and give you a crash course on the 10 different types of bird feeders you can use.
 Lastly, I’ll mention a few birdwatching hotspots in Utah and some great local birding organizations.

 How many different species of wild birds are in Utah?

-It’s difficult to get an exact number on how many bird species are found in North America, the United States, or even in the state of Utah.
-However, according to the Utah Bird Records Committee, as of 2021 there are at least 467 species of birds on the official state of list for Utah.
+It’s difficult to get an exact number of how many bird species are found in North America, the United States, or even in the state of Utah.
+However, according to the Utah Bird Records Committee, as of July 2022, there are at least 469 species of birds on the official state list for Utah.

 24 common backyard birds in Utah